-Toyota is excellent with their standardized work.
+Toyota is excellent with their standard work.
 They use a series of worksheets to simplify the creation of these standards.
+These are sometimes also know as the “famous 3 slips”.
 The first one is a production capacity sheet to define what capacity you have available.
-The second one is a standardized work combination table to define when the operator is doing what.
+The second one is a standard work combination table to define when the operator is doing what.
 The third one is a standard work layout sheet to help with the layout and arrangement of the machines.
 While there are many different ways of doing this, I like the Toyota approach.
 Since this is a larger topic, I’ve broken it into multiple blog posts.
 Lets start with the Production Capacity sheet.
 Continue reading Toyota Standard Work – Part 1: Production Capacity

 This was extremely insightful, and I learned a lot about the differences between the Japanese car makers.
 Let me give you an overview and some details on Toyota plants before firing off a series of blog posts on the different Japanese automotive companies.
 Continue reading The Grand Tour of Japanese Automotive – Overview and Toyota